IBM/gauge-web-app-steps/docs/STEPS.md

 > \* Set timeout "1"

-Sets an explicit timeout for steps which wait for a condition.
+Sets an explicit timeout for steps which use a specific condition to evaluate as true.
 This allows the user to overwrite the implicit timeout taken from the configuration.

 Support